 - Watch a fantastic movie titled 49 Megawatts which looks at the problems with these so-called ‘run of the river’ projects which will generate less than 50 megawatts of power.

 - Visit the Ashlu River Project website.
 This power project has gone ahead.
 See what the project looks like.

-Click to see photos of the Toba Inlet power project (also close to Quadra Island – our home
+- Click here to get more info about the Toba Inlet power project (also close to Quadra Island – our home)